15 Fonts w3 version

 The fifth rule sets the font-variant ('small-caps'), the font-size (120% of the parent's font size), the line-height (120% of the font size) and the font-family ('fantasy').
 It follows that the keyword 'normal' applies to the two remaining properties: font-style and font-weight.

 The sixth rule sets the font-style, font-size, and class=propinst-font-family>font-family, the other font properties being set to their initial values.
-It then sets font-stretch to 'condensed' since that property cannot be set to that value using the font shorthand property.

 The following values refer to system fonts: